contactjittu/trends/javascript/coding.md

 console.log(getUnique(obj1, obj2)); // Output: {c: 1, d: 6}
 ```

-#### Create a function which will connvert string from 'today is friday' to 'friday is today'.
+#### Create a function which will convert string from 'today is friday' to 'friday is today'.
 Condition can't use inbuild function, you can use length property or for loop.

 ```Javascript
 let str = "today is friday";